HL7/fhir-us-ndh/input/pagecontent/resourceRelationship.md

 - Verification (based on VerificationResult): Provide information on which verification process was performed, what was verified, when the verification took place, who performed the verification, and how it was verified for a given instance of a resource

 ### Overview of NDH - Resource Relationships

 Note: the following diagrams provide a high-level view of the relationships between resources used in this IG.
 They do not necessarily reflect all of the relationships/references between resources.

-#### All Resource Relationships 1
+#### All Resource Relationships (Except Endpoints)

 A high-level view of the relationships between resources.
-In the NDH resource profiles, there is no inherent relationships.
-Both Organizations and OrganizationAffiliations can declare a network relationship.
-Consider a scenario where an OrganizationAffiliation, which is part of a Network, is associated with a PractitionerRole through the Organization.
-This relationship is not automatically inherited by the PractitionerRole.
-The PractitionerRole must have its own direct link to the Network.
-Likewise, any network affiliation declared by a PractitionerRole is not automatically inherited by the organization.
+There are two main parts of the diagram: 1. how clinical organizations and providers collaborate to deliver care and 2.
+How healthcare is payed for in the United States.

+The left of this diagram shows how clinical organizations connect together with individual clinicians to provide healthcare to patients.
+In the top right, we model how healthcare is payed for in the healthcare system.
+Government and private health insurance organizations (Payers) that contract with patients (benificiaries) to pay for healthcare, and who then pay healthcare providers (Practicioners and Clnical Organizations) for treating patients.

 <figure>
     {% include RelResource.svg %}